[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 안녕하세요! 토미입니다.

-We are going to learn three grammar today.
-The first one is -(으)ㄴ 채(로) “while, with.”
+We are going to learn three grammars today.
+The first one is -(으)ㄴ 채(로) (while, with).

 After you learn today’s grammar, you will be able to tell your favorite k-pop idols or actors something like 죽을 만큼 사랑해요, “I love you as much as I would die for you”!